boostorg/gil/doc/histogram/fill.rst

 Overview
 --------

-We will demonstrate the available options for filling and getting in data into the histogram to cater from the most simplest to the complex needs that might arise.
+We will demonstrate the available options for filling an instance of the `histogram` class with values that cater from the most simplest to the complex needs that might arise.

 Basic
 -----

 #.
 Use operator()

-    **Task** - Add value to a particular cell/key/bin in histogram
+    **Task** - Add value to a particular cell / key / bin in histogram

     .. code-block:: cpp